yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ## Concerns

-- A vault is empty or almost empty
+* A vault is empty or almost empty
-- A vault is held almost entirely by one entity
+* A vault is held almost entirely by one entity
-- The majority of outstanding vault shares can be flash loaned or borrowed
+* The majority of outstanding vault shares can be flash loaned or borrowed
-- The amount available to borrow is priced purely by the current `pricePerShare` with no extra checks
+* The amount available to borrow is priced purely by the current `pricePerShare` with no extra checks

 ## Suggestions

-### Vault Tokens with API Version <= v0.4.3
+### Vault Tokens with API Version \<= v0.4.3

 * Not recommended for protocols without isolated lending markets and configurable borrow limits
 * Not recommended for vaults with low TVL

-### Vault Tokens with API Version >= v0.4.4 and all V3 vaults.
+### Vault Tokens with API Version >= v0.4.4 and all V3 vaults

-- Limit use of vaults that have 0 or almost 0 assets.
+* Limit use of vaults that have 0 or almost 0 assets.
-- Do not allow vaults to be flash loaned or borrowed.
+* Do not allow vaults to be flash loaned or borrowed.
-- Limit use of vaults who have one majority owner of the shares.
+* Limit use of vaults who have one majority owner of the shares.
-- Be mindful that PricePerShare may be subject to significant change within a single block.
+* Be mindful that PricePerShare may be subject to significant change within a single block.
 Treat the pricePerShare of the vault as you would other touch values.

 ## Hacks History

 The [CREAM hack in 2021](https://github.com/yearn/yearn-security/blob/master/disclosures/2021-10-27.md) proved that without proper care, an attacker could trick the lending market into thinking they have a far larger position than reality.
 This led to a tragic $130M loss for the protocol.
 Technical reference: https://mudit.blog/cream-hack-analysis/

-## Disclaimer:
+## Disclaimer

 Although this document presents some suggestions for integrating yearn vaults into your protocol it is NOT an exhaustive list and does not guarantee any outcomes or safety.